Home for Global Students

 What It’s Really Like to Live Here

-- Hidden Student Corners: Even if you don’t live in Mayfair, it’s worth exploring.
+• Hidden Gems: Even if you don’t live in Mayfair, it’s worth exploring.
 For example, Mercato Mayfair is a food hall converted from a disused church.
-It offers surprisingly affordable dining in this luxury district and is a popular spot for student gatherings.
+It offers surprisingly affordable dining in this luxury district and is a popular spot for gatherings.
 In addition, Mount Street Gardens provides a hidden green space ideal for reading or relaxing.
-These are just a few examples of student-friendly spots in Mayfair, making it one of the best parts in London to discover even on a budget.
+These are just a few examples of comfortable spots in Mayfair, making it one of the best parts in London to discover, even on a budget.

 Over the past decade, King’s Cross has undergone one of London’s most successful urban transformations.
 Once a chaotic red-light district, it is now home to Google’s UK headquarters and the Eurostar terminal at St Pancras.
 Today, the area feels modern, efficient, and full of technology and academic energy, making it one of the nice areas in London for students and young professionals alike.